 A medical detox for opioids usually lasts up to two weeks, and involves the use of medications that reduce and relieve certain opioid withdrawal symptoms.
 Buprenorphine, Suboxone, and naltrexone are medications commonly used as part of an opioid medical detox.
 A medical detox usually takes place in a hospital or inpatient rehab setting where patients can be closely monitored by doctors and nurses as they recover from opioid dependence.

 2. Medication-Assisted Treatment

 Medication-assisted treatment, or MAT, is an opioid detox treatment that replaces the drug of abuse with medications that relieve withdrawal symptoms.
 Methadone, buprenorphine, and Suboxone are medications commonly used in MAT that mimic the effects of opioids without producing euphoria.
 MAT can last for up to several weeks or months, and may involve a tapering schedule where doctors reduce doses gradually over a period of time until patients are completely drug-free.

 Where detox helps patients overcome physical opioid dependency, therapy helps patients overcome psychological root causes of addiction.
 Counseling, cognitive-behavioral therapy, and 12-step support groups are just some therapies that coach and teach patients how to navigate their lives in healthier ways without turning to drugs and alcohol.
 Therapy can be ongoing for weeks, months, or years following opiate addiction treatment, and is designed to help opioid patients stay sober and avoid relapse for life.

 Opioid abuse and addiction continues to affect millions of Americans every day.
-If you or someone you love needs help quitting heroin or painkillers, call our 24/7 confidential helpline at 800-926-9037.
+If you or someone you love needs help quitting heroin or painkillers, call our 24/7 confidential helpline at 800-926-9037 Who Answers? .
 Our caring addiction counselors will discuss your all treatment options, and help you find the nearest opiate rehab center.